On the second create page you can target your email to your entire list, or a specific subset of your list.

 You can target activists based on their action activity level -- for example whether they've taken at least 3 actions in the last 90 days on your email list.
 This does not include uploads.

 You can also target based on their email open or click activity level -- for example whether they've clicked at least 2 emails in the last 7 days.
+(If you're in a network, you can optionally include opens or clicks from child groups in this calculation as well, just select them from the dropdown menu.)

 And you can target activists based on the date they subscribed or resubscribed to your list -- for example subscribed 3 days ago or less.